google/dqm/README.md

 pipenv run python manage.py migrate
 ```

-#### Updating the app.yaml file
+### Deployment to App Engine

 App Engine relies on the `app.yaml` file to configure your app's settings.
-Just update the `env_variables` section with your values:
+Update the `env_variables` section with your values:

 ```yaml
 #...